 In the past few decades, there has been a resurgence in the analysis of goal-directed behavior in psychology according to which an individual's actions are motivated by the outcome representation with which they are associated.
 Beyond being merely a catalyst for learning, the consequence of a response can become part of what is learned.
-The response- outcome (R-O) association allows the outcome to motivate the response.
-That is, the subject expects to receive O if it engages in R. A more contemporary view holds that all three elements of an instrumental learning association, S, R, and O, can be bound by associations (Figure 4; see also Balleine and Ostlund, 2007, for a review).
+The response-outcome (R-O) association allows the outcome to motivate the response.
+That is, the subject expects to receive O if it engages in R. A more contemporary view holds that all three elements of an instrumental learning event, S, R, and O, can be bound by associations (Fig. 4).

-The claim that instrumental behavior can be goaldirected should not be taken to deny the existence of non-goal-directed, habitual behavior.
+The claim that instrumental behavior can be goal directed should not be taken to deny the existence of non-goal-directed, habitual behavior.
 Much of our behavior is clearly produced without the aid of any explicit representation, such as when we walk from our car to our doorstep.
-We may carry out such a task almost perfectly in complete darkness, or if we are otherwise distracted - such as when we are engaged in conversation with a visitor.
-Likewise, it is said that one way to catch a sleepwalker in the act is by rearranging the furniture in their dwelling.
+We may carry out such a task almost perfectly in complete darkness, or if we are otherwise distracted-such as when we are engaged in conversation with a visitor.
+Likewise, it is said that one way to catch a sleep walker in the act is by rearranging the furniture in their dwelling.
 Presumably they will wake up when they bump into furniture that is now blocking a previously unobstructed pathway.
+This works in rats as well.
+After being well trained to navigate a maze, rats would bump into the end wall when the length of the maze alley was unexpectedly shortened (Carr and Watson, 1908).
 Even when we are aware that we have rearranged the furniture in a room, it usually takes time to stop going to the corner where the easy chair used to be to have a seat.
 Discovering the empty corner quickly reminds us of our error.
 Old habits die hard, as the saying goes.

-To be theoretically useful, there must be a way to empirically distinguish habitual (S-R) from goaldirected (R-O) behavior.
-According to several theorists (Colwill and Rescorla, 1986; Dickinson and Balleine, 1994), behavior is said to be goal directed
+To be theoretically useful, there must be a way to empirically distinguish habitual (S-R) from goal-directed (R-O) behavior.
+According to several theorists (Colwill and Rescorla, 1986; Dickinson and Balleine, 1994), behavior is said to be goal directed if it is mediated by (1) the instrumental contingency between the action and the outcome, and (2) the value of the outcome.
+This operational definition is consistent with the two lines of evidence in support of R-O associations: posttraining changes in the value of the outcome and manipulations of the R-O contingency.

 Figure 4 Theoretical associative structure underlying instrumental conditioning.
-S = stimulus representation, R = response representation, O = outcome representation.
+0, outcome representation; R, response representation; S, stimulus representation.
 Arrows indicate hypothetical unidirectional excitatory associations between representations.
 The dashed-line box envelopes the contents of learning.
 Associations are hypothesized to form between S and R, between S and O, and between R and O.